Finally, the wait is over!

 Veg Girl says:

-“Well done Tribe of Heart, so buy this film today!”
+“Well done Tribe of Heart.
+Buy this film today!”